|

 Four VSPA members were assigned to Blackie.

-Although the story starts in the middle 60's, it was not compiled until just
+Although the story starts in the middle 60's, it was not compiled until

-handlers (Viet Nam Dog Handlers Association), and read the bulletin board.
+handlers (Vietnam Dog Handlers Association), and read the bulletin board.
 I

 handler and it brought back memories of my youth.
 Because of the Internet and